Rankings and measurements

 Ranking and Measurement of vehicles on the Green Vehicle Guide

 To help keep Australians safe on our roads, the Road Vehicle Standards (RVS) legislation ensures all road vehicles meet safety, security, environmental and anti-theft performance requirements before they are provided to the Australian market for the first time.
-To do this, road vehicles must meet the applicable national standards, including the Australian Design Rules.
+To do this, road vehicles must meet the applicable national standards, including the Australian Design Rules (ADRs).

 Australian vehicle emission standards largely reflect international standards developed through the United Nations World Forum for the Harmonisation of Vehicle Regulations.
 These standards form the basis of vehicle emission standards adopted in Europe and many other countries, and are commonly known as the "Euro" standards.